Fairplex: RV park

-2028 Summer Olympics
+Knight Riders Cricket Ground

+The Los Angeles Knight Riders play at a cricket ground in Fairplex, the Knight Riders Cricket Ground as of the 2026 Major League Cricket season.
 In April 2025, the Fairplex was announced as the venue for Cricket at the 2028 Summer Olympics.
+The stadium opened on July 1, 2026.

 Pomona Assembly Center

 Construction of the Pomona Assembly Center.

 During World War II, the Los Angeles County Fairgrounds was the site of one of several temporary detention camps (also known as assembly centers) located throughout the West.
 The first phase of the mass incarceration of 97,785 Californians of Japanese ancestry during the war.
 Most internees were U.S. citizens.
 Pursuant to Executive Order 9066, signed by President Franklin D. Roosevelt on February 19, 1942, fifteen makeshift detention facilities were constructed at various California racetracks, fairgrounds and labor camps.
 These facilities confined Japanese American citizens until permanent location centers such as those in Manzanar and Tule Lake in California could be built in more isolated areas of the country.
 Beginning on March 30, 1942, native-born American citizens and long-time legal residents of Japanese ancestry living in California were ordered to surrender themselves for detention.

 Construction on the Pomona assembly center began on March 21, 1942, and the camp officially opened on May 7, 1942.
 The Pomona Facility consisted of 309 barracks, 8 mess halls, and 36 shower and latrine facilities.
 The first group of 72 Japanese American citizens arrived on May 9.
-By May 15, 1942 the Pomona site was operating near capacity, with 4,270 internees.
+By May 15, 1942, the Pomona site was operating near capacity, with 4,270 internees.
 Pomona reached a peak population of 5,434 before its closing on August 24, 1942.
 Most internees there were transferred to Heart Mountain in Wyoming.
 The site remained in use for the duration of the war, first housing U.S. troops, and then German and Italian prisoners of war.
 Today, the site serves as the Fairplex parking lot.

-On August 24, 2016 a plaque was erected to recognize the former assembly center, POW camp.
+On August 24, 2016, a plaque was erected to recognize the former assembly center, POW camp.